defo10/pain-app/README.md

 # pain-app-mobile

-A [re-frame](https://github.com/day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/day8/re-frame) application designed to provide an easy to use pwa that interacts with the [pain-app-webview](https://github.com/defo10/pain-app-webview).

 ## Getting Started